egardner/sjma-50x50/content/hatoum/hatoum2.md

 ---
 {{<q-figure id="hatoum3a">}}

 The body is central to Mona Hatoum’s work.
-While in early performances and works she used her own body—for example, her billboard *Over my dead body* (1988/2002) features the artist’s profile, a tiny toy soldier positioned on her nose to point his gun at her temple—her installation works implicate the viewer in a physical experience.
+While in early performances and works she used her own body—for example, her billboard *Over my Dead Body* (1988/2002) features the artist’s profile, a tiny toy soldier positioned on her nose to point his gun at her temple—her installation works implicate the viewer in a physical experience.
 The gigantic scale of her sculptures induce a kind of Alice in Wonderland effect,[^1] overwhelming the viewer’s space, while sleek materials like marble and glass seduce.
 “You first experience an artwork physically,” says the artist.[^2] Meanings and associations emerge as the form of an oversized metal grater comes to resemble a bed, for example, or the fragility of glass playground swings pose potential destruction.
 Hatoum’s intention “to create a situation where reality itself becomes a questionable point”[^3] manifests in physical sensations.

 [^1]: Sheena Wagstaff, “Uncharted Territory: New Perspectives in the Art of Mona Hatoum,” in *Mona Hatoum: The Entire World as a Foreign Land* (London: Tate Gallery, 2000), 27.